FOREX-Dollar heads for 11th weekly gain but tensions grow

 After a retreat for the dollar overnight, Japan’s welfare minister pushed the yen lower by quelling speculation that reform of the country’s giant pension fund would be delayed.
 The changes are expected to result in more investment being channelled into Japanese equities and overseas assets and have hurt the yen.

-It is hard to find voices questioning the dollar’s ability to rise further but one big question for the rally will be the fallout in other markets of some of the preconditions for a stronger U.S. currency.
+Banks said that “long” positioning behind the dollar showed the extent of conviction that it would continue to rise, but one big question for the rally will be the fallout in other markets of some of the preconditions for a stronger U.S. currency.

-The prospect of an end to the Federal Reserve’s bond-buying programme, due next month, and of higher U.S. interest rates next year, drove a shocking sell-off on emerging markets early this year and Wall Street’s losses overnight had similar roots.
+The prospect of less monetary stimulus and higher U.S. interest rates drove a shocking sell-off on emerging markets at the start of this year and Wall Street’s losses overnight had similar roots.

-“We are coming to the end of a four- to five-year trend on markets and history tells us that does not tend to happen quietly,” said Neil Mellor, a strategist with Bank of New York Mellon in London.

-“Just playing devil’s advocate, it would only take a few more dovish words from (Fed chief) Janet Yellen to halt this in its tracks and we know that the Fed has previous for that sort of turnaround.”

-Mellor’s forecast for next year for the euro in the low $1.20s is one of the more conservative around.
-“But the way things are going we could get there fairly quickly,” he said.

-Another issue is how palatable such large currency moves will be for officials.
-New York Federal Reserve President William Dudley said this week the value of the dollar was not a target for the Fed, but would be taken into account when setting policy.
+The dollar stumbled on that but it recovered against the yen at least after Japan’s Welfare Minister Yasuhisa Shiozaki denied media reports that suggested Tokyo would delay reforming its $1.26 trillion Government Pension Investment Fund (GPIF).

-Japanese Prime Minister Shinzo Abe also said earlier this week that he would carefully watch the impact of the yen’s fall to a six-year low.
+Traders were watching for any sign of Japanese officials trying to check the weakening in the yen, after Prime Minister Shinzo Abe said earlier this week that he would carefully watch the impact of the yen’s fall to a six-year low.

 “Many in the market feel the authorities won’t start verbal intervention until dollar/yen rises above 110,” said Masashi Murata, a senior currency strategist at Brown Brothers Harriman in Tokyo.